edbar42/fosk/README.md

 Also, if you're just starting out learning a subject, it's far easier to find a good video - or series of videos - than it is to find a good book.

 ### **This project was born out of my necessity to find good study material for my self-taught journey.
-Hoprfully, this helps you on yours as well.**
+Hopefully, this helps you on yours as well.**

-Topics are listed in alphabetical order.
-Topics' contents are listed in the order which they were added.
+_Topics are listed in alphabetical order.
+Topics' contents are listed in the order which they were added._
 ## Algorithms & Data Structures
   * [Algorithms Design (in C)](https://www.ime.usp.br/~pf/algorithms/)
   * [Open Data Structures (in C++)](https://opendatastructures.org/ods-cpp-screen.pdf)